siddiqskm/ub-tests/backend/README.md

 * The idea is to basically enable layout for writing both independent tests + integration tests
 * The tests developed so far are not exhaustive and just positive ones
 * I see the services work only for postive use cases and are hung in case of negative test cases like malformed paylaods and etc - So, didn't dig deeper to cover other tests / scenarios
 * I have compromised in test data generation / comments / etc @ some instances due to time constraints intentionally.
-It was definitely not realistic to cover all the scenarios in the specified time.
+It was definitely not realistic to cover all the scenarios in the specified time
+* The test data generation is critical and if taken care smartly - The tests can be parametrized for various input attributes to validate the robustness of API/s